 25%

-We assess sizing options, adjustability, chin cord quality, and wind retention during simulated 30 mph gusts.
+We assess sizing options, adjustability, chin cord quality, and wind retention from owner feedback and field-test reports.
 Hat movement during trail running and technical scrambling is scored separately from static stability.

 Packability